smarticoai/public-api/docs/api/interfaces/TAvatarDefinition.md

 > **url**: `string`

-Raw image path/URL of the avatar as returned by the server (from public_meta)
+Raw image path as returned by the server (relative or absolute).

 ***